davidhwyllie/findNeighbour4/README.md

 A python client (fnclient), which calls the REST endpoints and converts output into python objects, is also provided.

 # Memory and disc usage
 This depends on the kind of sequences stored.
-For *M. tuberculosis*:

-**Memory usage**
-* 50,000 samples will use about 16G of RAM

-**Database size**
-* database usage is about 0.2M (200kb) per sample.
-This equates to about 5,000 samples per gigabyte.
-* a free MongoDb test instance with MongoDb Atlas with 512M of storage will manage about 2,000 samples.
-Using the same provider,
-* an M20 EC2 instance (currently USD 0.22/hr) with 4G RAM and 20G disc storage will manage about 100,000 samples.
+The server has been tested with SARS-CoV-2 genomes & with  *M. tuberculosis*:

 # Comparison with findNeighbour2
 findNeighbour4 is a development of [findNeighbour2](https://github.com/davidhwyllie/findNeighbour2).